umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 \end{align}
 $$

-In the next section, we're going to discuss how to translate all of this probabilistic language into some MAP inference algorithms.
-Before we do this, however, it will be instructive (particularly for 'online' learning algorithms) to consider what happens if the model changes over time and $z$ needs to change in order to better represent the real data.
-In such situations, we propose to apply the same formula as Eq.~(\ref{eq:x-z-update-latest-row}) but instead replace the distribution over $(X',z)$ on the right hand side with its 'past discounted' version\footnote{In the continuous-time version, this past-discounting factor can depend on the stepsize such that we replace
+To understand how all of this translates to online learning, it will be important to consider what happens if the model changes over time and $z$ needs to change in order to better represent the real data.
+In such situations, we propose to apply the same formula as above but instead replace the distribution over $(X',z)$ on the right hand side with its 'past discounted' version\footnote{In the continuous-time version, this past-discounting factor can depend on the stepsize such that we replace
 $$
 \beta^{{\sf t}-{\sf t}'} \longrightarrow \frac{1}{\beta [\delta t({\sf t})]}\prod_{{\sf t}''={\sf t}'}^{{\sf t}} \beta [\delta t({\sf t}'')] \,.
 $$}
 \textcolor{red}{Formula below is wrong --- reformulate in terms of a $\beta^{{\sf t}-{\sf t}'}$ Bayesian evidence weighting factor for each past timestep and the result will be a $\prod$ expression here not a $\sum$...}

-%%
+$$
 \begin{align}
 \int_{\Omega_{{\sf t}}}{\rm d}X' P_{{\sf t}}(X',z\vert {\sf Y}') \,\, \longrightarrow \,\, \frac{1}{{\sf t}}\sum_{{\sf t}'=0}^{{\sf t}}\int_{\omega_{{\sf t}'}}{\rm d}^nx' \beta^{{\sf t}-{\sf t}'} P_{{\sf t}'}(x',z\vert {\sf Y}') \,,
 \end{align}
-%%
+$$

 where $0 < \beta < 1$ and we recall the notation which considers distributions over the individual rows $x'$ within the matrix $X'$ in this new version.
 This time-dependent discount factor could be used to reduce the dependence of the update on data which is much further in the past, and hence will ultimately lead to a more responsive algorithm.
 This responsiveness would have to be balanced with the tradeoffs associated with discounting potentially valuable data that may offer greater long-term stability.
-Readers who are familiar with reinforcement learning may be starting to feel in familiar territory here --- they will have to wait for the latter parts of the book to see more on discounting though!
+Readers who are familiar with reinforcement learning may be starting to feel in familiar territory here --- they will have to wait for the next article to see more on discounting though!

 Eq.~(\ref{eq:x-z-update}) tells us how to probabilistically translate the current state of knowledge about $(x,z)$ forward through time in response to the arrival of new data.
 We also know how to connect the simulated measurements to the real data because Eq.~(\ref{eq:likelihood-free-posterior}) essentially gives us an objective function to maximise for each step in time.
 This is all great in theory; but in practice, this optimisation problem typically has several layers of difficulty to it.
 Since the model has been defined by its stochastically generated samples of measurements ${\sf Y}_{{\sf t}+1}(z), {\sf Y}_{{\sf t}}(z), \dots$, the objective function will manifestly be stochastic too.
 Another layer of difficulty is that gradients of the objective function are not immediately computable and so navigation around the optimisation domain could be difficult, especially in high-dimensional problems.
 Lastly, given that the simulation model in the stochadex needs to be running multiple times for each timestep, we need a way of mitigating computational expense.